-When PCA is used for non-surgical pain management, such as for cancer, it is considered an integral part of a physician's medical care, and is not eligible for payment as a separate distinct service.
-A network provider cannot bill the patient separately for PCA in such cases.
+When PCA is used for non-surgical pain management, such as for cancer, it is considered an integral part of a doctor's medical care, and is not eligible for payment as a separate distinct service.
+A participating doctor cannot bill the patient separately for PCA in such cases.